Beams of the Huge Night Will Mason Ensemble

 BEAMS OF THE HUGE NIGHT

-Beams Of The Huge Night, the debut album from the Will Mason Ensemble, was released on August 28, 2015.
+Beams Of The Huge Night, the debut album from the Will Mason Ensemble.
 Written in a sparsely-populated part of northern Maine, the album explores how it feels to be isolated in a place that can inspire awe just as easily as unease.
 Since its release it has since been highly lauded, named an Album of the Year by Avant Music News, and called "an impressively balanced first statement from a bold new voice—full of confidence, free of ego" by The Free Jazz Collective.

 In a sparsely-populated part of northern Maine, not far from the mountains of the Appalachian Trail, composer and drummer Will Mason secluded himself for eight weeks in a one-room cabin by a lake.
 He had no running water, electricity, internet, or phone service - only a pencil, manuscript paper, and a few books.
 For some, this would be unbearably ascetic, but for Mason, a Maine native, the rural, hermitic setting inspired a profound and singular collection of compositions.